 How to Apply for a place at Maids Moreton C.E.
 School

 Maids Moreton is a Church of England Voluntary Aided Infant School for children of 4 to 7 years of age.
-Our school's current published admission number for each year group is 30.
-However, in September 2019, we applied through the Local Authority to the Schools' Adjudicator, to reduce our admission number to 15 from September 2020 with a view to becoming a full primary school for children aged 4-11 years.
-In December 2019 we received approval from the Office of the Schools Adjudicator and a such, our published admission number from September 2020, will be 15. https://www.gov.uk/government/publications/maids-moreton-church-of-england-school.
+Our school's published admission number for each year group is 15.
+In September 2019, we applied through the Local Authority to the Schools' Adjudicator, to reduce our admission number from 30 to 15 from September 2020 with a view to becoming a full primary school for children aged 4-11 years.
+In December 2019 we received approval from the Office of the Schools Adjudicator and a such, our published admission number from September 2020 is 15. https://www.gov.uk/government/publications/maids-moreton-church-of-england-school.

 Our Admissions Policies can be viewed by clicking on the links below.